 However, publication occurs only when software is made available to the general public on an unrestricted basis.
 Distributing copies of software to a restricted group of users does not constitute publication.
 For example, sending copies to a few friends or beta testers would not constitute a publication.

-In addition, software licensed to a select group of end users who sign license agreements imposing confidentiality requirements probably is not published for notice purposes.
+In addition, software licensed to a select group of end users who sign license agreements imposing confidentiality requirements probably is not "published" for notice purposes.
 The same is true if you give your software to employees for testing.

 Finally, a publication does not occur for copyright notice purposes when software is made available only for use on a time-shared computer system or simply displayed on a computer terminal (for example, in an online library catalog).

 There are strict technical requirements as to what a copyright notice must contain if it is to serve its purpose of preventing an innocent infringer defense.
 The U.S. Copyright Office has published a helpful guide to understanding the permissible text.
 A valid copyright notice contains three elements:

 For example, the copyright notice might read: "©, 2017, Jane Doe."
 It is not required that these elements appear in any particular order in the notice, but most notices are written in the order set forth above.